Murder of John Alan West: Hangings

 Both men appealed, with the appeal heard by the Lord Chief Justice Lord Parker of Waddington, Mr Justice Winn and Mr Justice Widgery on 20 July.
 Judgment was given the following day dismissing the appeal.
 The date for the execution of the death sentence was set at 13 August.
 Under the law, the Home Secretary had to decide whether to advise the Queen to exercise the prerogative of mercy and commute the death sentence to life imprisonment; of 48 death sentences passed since the 1957 Act, 19 people had been reprieved.
 Only two executions had taken place in England in 1963 (those of Russell Pascoe and Dennis Whitty), and none so far in 1964.
 According to author Elwyn Jones, the police in the North-West expected a reprieve.

-A recent reprieve for a notably-brutal murderer from Lancashire may have led opinion in Preston to believe that a reprieve was likely for Allen and Evans, and a petition calling for both men to be executed was started (there was also a smaller petition calling for a reprieve).
+A recent reprieve for a notably brutal murderer from Lancashire may have led opinion in Preston to believe that a reprieve was likely for Allen and Evans, and a petition calling for both men to be executed was started (there was also a smaller petition calling for a reprieve).
 On 10 August, the Home Office sent out letters announcing that the Secretary of State had "failed to discover any sufficient ground to justify him in advising Her Majesty to interfere with the due course of law" in both cases.

 Gwynne Owen Evans was hanged by the executioner Harry Allen at Manchester's Strangeways Prison at 8:00 am on 13 August 1964, assisted by Royston Rickard.
 At the same time, Peter Allen was hanged at Liverpool's Walton Prison by Robert Leslie Stewart, assisted by Harry Robinson.
 Those were the last two judicial executions of death sentences in Britain.

 Aftermath

 Mary Allen later married Billy Price, who had been one of her husband's close friends.
 He adopted Allen's sons Mark and Richard.
 Mary Allen died in 1980 aged 37.

-According to medical reports released to the National Archives in the summer of 2017, Gwynne Evans had 'serious psychological problems', which, had his defence team entered a plea of diminished responsibility at his trial, could have led to his escaping being hanged.
+According to medical reports released to the National Archives in mid-2017, Gwynne Evans had 'serious psychological problems', which, had his defence team entered a plea of diminished responsibility at his trial, could have led to his escaping being hanged.